Sell Your Property

 Make sure you take into account the following costs when selling:

-Plus Valia - every seller must pay a local council tax based on the incremental value of the land which the property occupies over the amount of years have owned.
+Plus Valia - A local council tax based on the incremental value of the land which the property occupies over the amount of years have owned.

 IBI (Rates) and Utilities- Ensure your local tax council rates are up to date.
 You will have to provide the proof of payment at the signing.
 The same applies to your utility bills.